CaruskiApps/EatOutLog/README.md

 ## Synopsis

-To Do: Update this more!
 This is an application to create personal reviews of restaurants / meals for future reference!
 Save your reviews between devices.
 Share your review on your favorite social media platform.

 ## Motivation

-To Do: A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
 Ever go to a restaurant and maybe enjoyed the food?
 Maybe not?
 Has it been 6 months or more since you last went to said restaurant and had no idea what you had the last time?
 We are here to help you remember.

 ## Installation

 This is an Android application.
 The latest stable release can be found at: (link tbd).